Sacheen Littlefeather: Awards ceremony

 Moore escorted Littlefeather off-stage, past several people critical of her, and towards the press.
 Littlefeather stated in 2022 that some people mockingly used the tomahawk chop towards her as she was led by.
-Koch and director Marty Pasetta both later recalled that John Wayne was waiting in the wings and had to be restrained by six security guards to prevent him from forcing her off stage.
-This claim has since been disputed by film historian Farran Nehme and biographer Scott Eyman as a "persistent urban legend" which "never happened", having been created by Oscar telecast director Marty Pasetta a year after the ceremony, "getting more exciting each time it was told".
+Koch and Oscar telecast director Marty Pasetta both later recalled that John Wayne was waiting in the wings and had to be restrained by six security guards to prevent him from forcing her off stage.
+This claim has since been disputed by film historian Farran Nehme and biographer Scott Eyman as a "persistent urban legend" which "never happened", having been created by Pasetta a year after the ceremony, "getting more exciting each time it was told".
 At a later press conference, Littlefeather read to journalists the speech that Brando had prepared; The New York Times published the full text the next day.

 The incident drew remarks from others at the same ceremony.
 Later that night, before she announced the Best Actress winner, Raquel Welch said, "I hope the winner doesn't have a cause."
 When Clint Eastwood began presenting the Best Picture award, he joked, "I don't know if I should present this award on behalf of all the cowboys shot in all the John Ford Westerns over the years."
 Michael Caine, the night's co-host, criticized Brando for "letting some poor little Indian girl take the boos" instead of "[standing] up and [doing] it himself".